Jason Derulo: 2006–2010: Beginnings and Jason Derulo

 Derulo has been writing songs for artists including Diddy, Danity Kane, Donnie Klang, Sean Kingston, Cassie, and Lil Wayne since he was young, also intending on becoming a solo performer.
 After attending performing arts schools, such as The American Musical and Dramatic Academy, and honing his talents as a singer and dancer, as well as acting in theatre productions like Ragtime and Smokey Joe's Cafe, Derulo won the grand prize on the 2006 season finale of the TV show Showtime at the Apollo.
 Derulo was discovered by music producer J. R. Rotem, who signed him to his record label Beluga Heights Records and Warner Bros.
 Records.

 In a HitQuarters interview, Rotem highlighted Derulo's dedication to his art by saying, "Jason Derulo has one of the most impressive work ethics I've ever come across – he just keeps knocking out songs in the studio.
 That's an amazing quality."

-On August 4, 2009, Jason released his debut single, "Whatcha Say".
+On August 4, 2009, Derulo released his debut single, "Whatcha Say".
 It was produced by J. R. Rotem with additional production by Fuego.
 The track heavily samples the Imogen Heap song "Hide and Seek".
 In late August 2009, the song debuted at number 54 on the Billboard Hot 100 and hit number 1 in November 2009.
 It was Derulo's first number-one hit.
 The single's music video was released in September 2009; after the single became successful, Derulo began work on his debut album.
 He released the second single from his album, "In My Head", on December 8, 2009.
 It debuted at number 63 on the Billboard Hot 100, and reached number five.

 Derulo's debut album, Jason Derulo, stylised with an umlaut as Jason Derülo, was released on March 2, 2010.
 Jason Derulo first charted within the top ten of the UK and Irish Albums Charts in early March 2010.
 He spent six weeks promoting the album in his appearances as one of the opening acts for Lady Gaga's 2009–2010 The Monster Ball Tour.
 The third single of the album is "Ridin' Solo", which was released worldwide on April 26, 2010.
 By July, the single had reached number nine in the Billboard Hot 100.
 Derulo has also been featured in a song by new artist Will Roush called "Turn it Up", which also features Stat Quo and Young Buck.
 He also collaborated with UK singer Pixie Lott on a song titled "Coming Home" from the re-released edition of her album Turn It Up.